KamilKolanowski/prepare-dataset/README.md

 pip install -r requirements.txt
 ```

+3. Put your example files in *./src/data/input*

-3. Run the main pipeline
+4. Run the main pipeline

 ```bash
 python main.py
 ```

+5. Your final datasets are in *./src/data/output*